What is FFO or Funds from Operations?

 Amortization – Loan and capital expense payments spread out over a specific period of time.

-Losses on sale of asset – Loss is incurred when an asset is eliminated and the selling price is lower than the net book value of the asset sold.
+Losses on the sale of assets – Loss is incurred when an asset is eliminated and the selling price is lower than the net book value of the asset sold.
 This is another non-cash expense.

 What are Gains on the Sale of Asset and Interest income?